jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 ## 3D models

 To demonstrate building a simple 3D world we are going to need a 3D object.
 One of the simplest 3D objects is a **unit cube** which is a cube centred at (0,0,0) and has side lengths of 2 parallel to the coordinate axes ({numref}`unit-cube-figure`) so the coordinates of the 8 corners of the cube are combinations of $-1$ and $1$.
-Since we use triangles as our base shape a cube consists of 12 triangles (6 sides each made out of 2 triangles).
+Since we use triangles as our basic cube consists of 12 triangles (6 square sides each constructed using out of 2 triangles).

 ```{figure} ../_images/06_Unit_cube.svg
 :width: 500